m-a-h-e/m-a-h-e.github.io/numpy_image_data.md

 - axis 1 representing the image width,
 - axis 2 representing the pixel depth (number of color channels)

-Following this convention, the Python data shape of an image looks like that:
+Following this convention, the Python data shape of an image looks like this:
 - (height, width, depth)

 ## References